 The Unsung Hero: Why Noise Levels Matter for Your Paper Shredder

-Think about it: that sudden, grinding roar from a traditional shredder can instantly break your concentration, derail a phone call, or even startle pets.
+That sudden, grinding roar from a traditional shredder can instantly break your concentration, derail a phone call, or even startle pets.
 In a shared living space or a bustling office, excessive noise from office equipment like paper shredders can quickly become a source of frustration.

 Impact on Productivity and Well-being